Heather Cooan

 The biggest thing that's helped me stay on track and avoid processed convenient options is to plan ahead.
 I prep food options each Sunday so that I have options to reach for in a pinch.

-I’m terrible at getting sucked in to projects at work or things around the house and before I know it I’m starving!
-If I don’t have emergency protein and other grab and go items ready to eat I’ll never be successful.
+I'm terrible at getting sucked into projects at work or things around the house and before I know it I'm starving!
+If I don't have emergency protein and other grab-and-go items ready to eat I'll never be successful.

 2. EATING OUT